buchslava/war-and-peace/contents.md

 * `Structural Simplicity`
 * `Conceptual Simplicity`

 So, let's associate judgment by the `Form` to `Structural Simplicity` and judgment by the `Content` to `Conceptual Simplicity`.
 This rule would be useful when we need to understand what way to resolve the issue is an appropriate.
-More info I will provide a little bit later.
+More info I will provide a little bit later.-->

 ### The Difference Between Structural Simplicity and Conceptual Simplicity